 My inner compass did not consider this as a license to make stupid choices like getting addicted to drugs or criminal behavior.
 Rather I decided to take risks and see what life could offer me in the realm of adventure.
 My first step was to extract myself from my miserable high school experience.
 I graduated from high school early and started attending my local community college- a total liberating experience.

 After university, I traveled to Alaska alone for my first job.
 My stay there extended to 10 years.
 During that time I explored remote places on foot, skis, snowmobile, by boat, kayak, and raft.
-One winter I lived in a wall tent in the bush researching pine martin in subzero temperatures.
-I commercial fished for crab, worked in a sawmill (the only woman) and built a cabin in the woods.
+One winter I lived with my husband in a wall tent in the bush researching pine martin in subzero temperatures.
+I commercial fished for crab, worked in a sawmill (the only woman), and built a cabin in the woods.
 The list goes on.
 Those experiences were challenging but it was then I felt fully alive.
-They became my stories.
+They have become my stories.

 Then there were the more common risks.
-I risked marriage and then divorce.
-Then I risked another marriage, having a child, another divorce, grad school in my late 40’s and then teaching middle school until retirement.
+Before I found happiness in a longterm relationship I went through two marriages, two divorces and single parented my son.
+I went back to school as an art major when I was 30 and then grad school in my late 40’s to teach middle school.
 There were travels to Mexico and Central America alone to learn Spanish.
 Some of these experiences were some of my hardest.
 Yet looking back I gained so much wisdom and perspective from these trying times.

 My risks are more tempered as I’ve entered my 60s.
 The chances I take now involve creativity.
 I write and make art.
 I hang over cliffs of words and paddle through images I put on paper.
 Sometimes I execute the challenges beautifully and then sometimes I tip over.
 I risk the judgment of others and my own, which can be far more brutal.
-Whatever, it’s still a journey, me alive navigating a path of growth.
+Journeys, no matter what kind are full of hazards and stumbles.
+Whatever the outcome, it’s still a journey of growth.